Softeria/samples/Blazor/Todo/README.md

 }
 ```

-- Replace `"BackendUrl": "<Your API address found in the Overview section in the portal.>",` to (for example) `target: "https://eu.restapi.com/mysampleapi",`
+- Replace `"BackendUrl": "<Your API address found in the Overview section in the portal.>",` to (for example) `"BackendUrl": "https://eu.restapi.com/mysampleapi",`

 ## Run the sample